JIANGNOE/Analysis-of-NRLW-Game-Style-Evolution-2rd-group/README.md

 ### Why Random Assignment Helps

-In theory, randomizing player assignment across teams would break this link.
-If all players were reshuffled each season, `Teamname` would no longer capture player skill or coaching quality, its effect would drop to zero.
-That’s what would remove the bias.

-But in real-world sports data, **random assignment isn’t possible**.
-Teams recruit and retain top players, meaning that `Teamname` is inherently correlated with hidden skill variables.

-As a result, our feature importance reflects **correlation, not causation**.
-The model finds patterns useful for **prediction**, not for explaining *why* teams perform as they do.
+In a perfect scientific experiment, we could fix this bias with random assignment.
+If we could randomly assign all the best players to different teams each season, we would break the link between Teamname and player_skill.
+In that world, the Teamname variable's effect would drop to zero, and we would have an "unbiased" estimate.

+But in real-world sports data, we can't do this.
+Good players are not randomly assigned but are drafted by or signed with specific teams.
+This creates a strong correlation between Teamname and the omitted variables (skill, coaching).

+Therefore, the feature importance we identified is biased.
+The model is not finding causal factors, it is simply finding the best correlations to make a prediction.
+This is acceptable for our prediction goal, but it means we cannot use this model to say "Team X is good because they are Team X."

 ---